 Despite the success of our approach, there will inevitably be cases where the information from GO alone is not enough to predict a good set of negative examples.
 So-called “moonlighting” proteins, for example, can have unique combinations of functions that defy conventional annotation patterns.
 Additionally, approaches that rely on existing GO annotations are limited to proteins that have already been studied to some extent, which in many organisms can be a relatively small proportion of the genome.
 For these reasons, our group is considering active methods that can incorporate additional data types (such as gene expression, protein-protein interaction, domain structure, etc.).

 The algorithms presented here represent a significant improvement over the active 2-step AGPS method that has access to data outside of GO.
 Our SNOB algorithm achieved a lower false negative rate than any other comparison algorithm tested, significantly lower than the “1-DNF” algorithm that served as its conceptual basis.
-Through our case study, SNOB also demonstrated its ability to improve existing function prediction algorithms.
-Youngs et al. 2013 showed that even a moderate increase in the quality of negative examples has the power to improve function prediction in general, indicating that SNOB will likely generate even more benefits for PFP methods that require a negative class.
+Through our case study in Arabidopsis, SNOB also demonstrated its ability to improve existing function prediction algorithms.
+Youngs et al. 2013 showed that even a moderate increase in the quality of negative examples has the power to improve function prediction in general, and those results are replicated here by our case study in human, mouse, and yeast.
+We have shown the ability of high quality negative examples to improve function prediction accuracy, again with the SNOB algorithm achieving the best results.
+[This sentence might trigger a request to do this:] Additionally, this case study represents a very basic use of these negative example methods, and we believe even further accuracy can be gained by more careful selection of the number of negative examples chosen for each prediction task.

 Further work includes the incorporation of additional data types, and potentially the use of active 2-step PU methods.
 Another potentially fruitful avenue is the explicit incorporation of the GO hierarchy in a negative example method.
 While GO annotations obey the “true path rule”, meaning that every protein with an annotation a also implicitly has all annotations which are ancestors of a, negative annotations follow the inverse of this rule: a protein p that is a negative for g is also implicitly a negative for all descendants of a.
 This rule holds for the molecular function branch of GO, but is more complex in the biological process and cellular component branches, as there is more than one type of ancestry (terms may be direct descents, or connected by a “part-of” link, for example).
 These differences most likely account for some of the systematic performance differences of different algorithms on each branch of GO across all the organisms in the NoGO database.